Temporary protected status: Injunctions

 The Department of Homeland Security (DHS)'s previously announced decisions to terminate TPS for El Salvador, Nicaragua, Sudan, Haiti, Honduras, and Nepal as of certain dates are undergoing challenges in the court system.
 In the last two years, some partial decisions have been made in regards to Sudan, Nicaragua, Haiti, and El Salvador.
 Specifically:

 On October 3, 2018, in Ramos, et al. v.
 Nielsen, et al., No. 18-cv-01554 (N.D.
 Cal.
 Oct.
 3, 2018), the U.S. District Court for the Northern District of California enjoined DHS from implementing and enforcing the decisions to terminate TPS for Sudan, Nicaragua, Haiti and El Salvador.
 As of September 2020, the Ninth Circuit Court of Appeals made the decision to temporarily prohibited DHS from terminating any beneficiaries that are from the countries listed above.
-Given this decision, the beneficiaries should remain in the United States through December 31, 2022 which was is acknowledged and upheld by DHS.
+Given this decision, the beneficiaries should remain in the United States through December 31, 2022 which was acknowledged and upheld by DHS.
 In addition, DHS put out an official Federal Register Notice ("FRN") that stated the following documents will automatically extend through December 2022: Employment Authorization Documents (EAD), Form I-797, Notice of Action (also known as an Approval Notice), Form I-94, Arrival and Departure Record (other TPS eligibility documentation).